jeffbr13/minimum-viable-django/README.rst

 Database Setup
 ==============

-Before you can add any data, you need to set up a database for your project
+Skip this step if you already have a database setup or preconfigured.

+    $ createdb PROJECT_NAME

 Follows Best Practices